SampleEnvironment/SECoP/rfcs/RFC-000-ontologies.rst

 These elements are:

-- Interface classes
+- Interface classes and features
-- Features
-- Parameters
+- Parameters, commands and properties
 - Systems (to be specified!)

 The definitions for standard elements should be accessible in a central